Oct 11 2014 - Posted by:

 Isn't the current state of the gaming industry and community, restricting the kind of games one can make?

 If we want gaming as a medium to evolve, aren't the standards we have now problematic?
-Wouldn't it be insane if movie critics offered us their opinons solely based on the first 10 minutes of a movie?
+Wouldn't it be insane if movie critics offered us their opinions solely based on the first 10 minutes of a movie?
 Wouldn't it be insane if someone suggested a certain album is bad, based only on its weird 5 minute non-song intro and never bothering to hear the rest of the album?

 It seems there is this demand for new and more innovative experiences and for games as a medium to grow and expand.
 But at the same time, we have these sets of rules and expectations, which have a lot to do with how gaming journalism operates these days, than what really makes a game good.

-(and... this is a huge topic and I don't have a lot to add to it that hasn't been already said, but we've also recently started drawing arbitrary lines in the sand on what is considered a game or not, which is very depressing).
+(and... this is a huge topic and I don't have a lot to add to it that hasn't been already said, but we've also recently started drawing arbitrary lines in the sand on what is considered a game or not, which is very depressing)

 So, go ahead game developers!
 Innovate and try new things!

-(as long as the start of the game is «immediately interesting» and gives the best first impressions.
+(just make sure the start of the game is «immediately interesting» and gives the best first impressions.
 Did you think you were making art?
 No, you're actually about to meet your future in-laws for the first time and I heard they're really judgemental (I also heard they generally like «fun» and «wacky» things, just keep it in mind).
 I'm sure you know how important it is to make a good first impression.
 You want to make more games, right?)